 Metric Value

 Service load 20 aircraft / hour

 Service throughput 19.5 aircraft / hour

-Percentage of aircraft that don't have 33.6%
+Percentage of aircraft that do not have to wait 33.6%

-to wait

-Percentage that don't have to wait 74.6%
+Percentage that do not have to wait more than 74.6%

-more than 10 mins
+10 mins

-Percentage that don't have to wait 94.4%
+Percentage that do not have to wait more than 94.4%

-more than 20 mins
+20 mins

 Percentage of aircraft refused service 2.6%

 Mean waiting time 6.1 mins

 Resource utilization 81.2%

-The QoS is relatively poor because the random variation in aircraft arrival and refueling times means queues can build up, leading to a high proportion of aircraft having to wait, and some having to wait for a long time or even being sent to other service providers.
+The QoS is relatively poor because the random variation in aircraft arrival and refuelling times means queues can build up, leading to a high proportion of aircraft having to wait, and some having to wait for a long time or even being sent to other service providers.

 To investigate how the metrics could be used to manage the service, the simulation was extended so airlines must have an SLA with the service provider before they can use the service.
 Each SLA lasts on average 1 week, and allows an airline to refuel an average of 3 aircraft per hour.
 The extended model assumed about one new SLA per day would be signed, giving an average load roughly similar to the total load in the first simulation.
 We also assumed the service provider would refuse to agree more than 12 SLA at a time, so the load could temporarily rise up to 50% higher than the capacity of its resources.
 We wished to investigate how well the use of SLA as a pre-requisite for service access allowed such overloads to be managed.
-The results of this second simulation were as follows (See Table 2):
+The results of this second simulation were as follows (See Table II):

-TABLE 2: MANAGED SERVICE SIMULATION
+TABLE II.
+MANAGED SERVICE SIMULATION

 Metric Value

 Service load 0-36 aircraft / hour

 Service throughput 21.1 aircraft / hour

-Percentage of aircraft that don't have 22.4%
+Percentage of aircraft that do not have to wait 22.4%

-to wait

-Percentage that don't have to wait 60.4%
+Percentage that do not have to wait more than 60.4%

-more than 10 mins
+10 mins

-Percentage that don't have to wait 89.7%
+Percentage that do not have to wait more than 89.7%

-more than 20 mins
+20 mins

 Percentage of aircraft refused service 4.9%

 Mean waiting time 9.4 mins

 Resource utilization 87.8%

-While the use of this SLA allowed the service provider to anticipate the load from a pool of potential consumers, it couldn't improve QoS with a fixed set of resources.
+While the use of this SLA allowed the service provider to anticipate the load from a pool of potential consumers, it could not improve QoS with a fixed set of resources.
 In fact, the compliance metrics are now much worse than before, with only a small increase in the total throughput because the load exceeds the resource capacity around 25% of the time.
-Further tests showed that reducing the number of SLA the service accepts doesn't help much as this only lowers the long term average load, whereas overloads and long queues arise from shorter-term fluctuations.
+Further tests showed that reducing the number of SLA the service accepts does not help much as this only lowers the long term average load, whereas overloads and long queues arise from shorter-term fluctuations.
 The limit would have to be much lower (and the throughput substantially lower) before the compliance metrics were good enough to be of interest to customers.